 Learn More about the Challenges of Handling Personal ESI for eDiscovery

 - Going off the grid with smartphone apps: Confide

 - How many calories can you burn reading this article?: Fitbit

 - ICIS and the Impending Wave of Wearable Technology: Google Glass

 With technology being so heavily integrated into our daily lives, it is no wonder why personal security has become a concern.
 However, it recently became clear to the public just how fragile data security can be even in large corporations where it is made a priority.
 During the security breach of Sony Pictures in 2014, a group of hackers released thousands of documents with personal information, emails, and unreleased films from Sony.
 Less than a year later, hackers using the Sprint network to control cars was brought to the public attention.
 As a result of these data breaches, corporations have begun to focus more heavily on securing private information.
-Detailed policies on personal devices brought into work, securing information within the company’s firewall, encryption for the transfer of data, password regulations and other measures have been taken to ensure that confidential company information is not compromised.
+Detailed policies on personal devices brought into work (otherwise known as a BYOD policy), securing information within the company’s firewall, encryption for the transfer of data, password regulations and other measures have been taken to ensure that confidential company information is not compromised.
 It is important to assess and understand potential risks within your corporation and take the necessary precautions to mitigate them.